The Crooked Treehouse

 135 minutes

 Usually, a multiple Doctor episode features the most recent faces of The Doctor teaming up to battle something Time Lord related.
 But this time we go way back to the second face of The Doctor as he and Jamie (remember him?) end up being trapped by Sontarans who are trying to master time travel.
-It's up to the current face of The Doctor and his shittily-accented companion to rescue them and restore the timeline.
+It's up to the current face of The Doctor and his poorly-accented companion to rescue them and restore the timeline.
 Or whatever.
-It's a grim way to start A Grim Season.

 (6, Peri, Davros, Daleks)